opengauss-mirror/docs/content/docs-lite/en/docs/BriefTutorial/type-conversion-functions.md

     (1 row)
     ```

--   to\_number \( expr \[, fmt\]\)
+- to\_number ( expr \[ DEFAULT return_value ON CONVERSION ERROR ] [, fmt])

-    Description: Converts  **expr**  into a value of the NUMBER type according to the specified format.
+    Description: Converts expr to a NUMERIC type value according to the specified format.
+If the expr conversion fails, it will attempt to convert the return_value after the keyword DEFAULT (the input format of return_value is constrained by fmt).

-    For details about the type conversion formats, see  [Table 1](#en-us_topic_0283137417_en-us_topic_0237121973_en-us_topic_0059778246_t3987a5bb00154b0f9e55863b4ababd3d).
+    * Type Conversion Formats (fmt): Please refer to [Table 1](#en-us_topic_0283137417_en-us_topic_0237121973_en-us_topic_0059778246_t3987a5bb00154b0f9e55863b4ababd3d).

+    * The length of the integer part in fmt must be greater than the length of the integer part in expr.
+If it is less, an error will be thrown.
+The length of the fractional part in fmt can be filled as needed, and the result will be truncated according to the length of the fractional part in fmt.

+    * Both expr and the return_value after DEFAULT support implicit conversion.
+(Note: NULL plus any value equals NULL.)

+    * Scientific notation is supported.

-    If a hexadecimal string is converted into a decimal number, the hexadecimal string can include a maximum of 16 bytes if it is to be converted into a sign-free number.
+    * When converting a hexadecimal string to a decimal number, the function supports up to 16 bytes of hexadecimal string to be converted into an unsigned number.

-    During the conversion from a hexadecimal string to a decimal digit, the format string cannot have a character other than x or X. Otherwise, an error is reported.
+    * When converting a hexadecimal string to a decimal number, the format string should not contain any characters other than 'x' or 'X'; otherwise, an error will be thrown.

-    Return type: number
+    Return type: numeric

     Example: